adamkiss/ToolsTimeFormat/README.md

-# TimeAgo for ProcessWire
+# TimeAgo for ProcessWire v1.0.1

-This is a tiny ProcessWire Modules used for formatting times as 'X seconds ago', 'minutes ago'
+This is a tiny ProcessWire Modules used for formatting times as 'X seconds ago', 'minutes ago'.
+It goes up to decades.

+**Important note: this module uses 'soft limit' for units.
+That means that it will show '8 days ago' for 8 days, but '1 week ago' for 9 days, for instance.
+This will be configurable in one of the later releases.**

 ## Usage